-The $80 price tag may be a deal-breaker for some users.
-Nonetheless, it can sometimes be found on sale for about $50.
+The $80 price tag may be a deal-breaker for some users, but it can sometimes be found on sale for about $50.

 Number of outlets: 8 | Joule rating: 3,900 | Cord length: 25 ft.

-Selling for around $60, the Tripp Lite TLM825SA is not be the cheapest surge protector, but with a 25-foot cord, it’s the best choice if you have a lot of space to cover.
+Selling for around $100, the Tripp Lite TLM825SA is not the cheapest surge protector, but with a 25-foot cord, it’s the best choice if you have a lot of space to cover.

 This model has a joule rating of 3,900, which is high enough to protect equipment from spikes and surges.
 Its rugged black and yellow metal case features eight power outlets and a built-in cord wrap to facilitate cord management and prevent tangles.

-It includes four safety covers to protect unused outlets from debris and integrated keyhole slots so you can mount it in a wall or desk.
-Additionally, it’s said to withstand harsh conditions, making it ideal for industrial or automotive worksites, as well as any outdoor environment, such as the garage or porch.
+It includes four safety covers to protect unused outlets from debris and integrated keyhole slots so you can mount it on a wall or desk.
+Additionally, it’s said to withstand harsh conditions, making this surge protector power strip ideal for industrial or automotive worksites, as well as any outdoor environment, such as the garage or porch.